akanksha-0519/-Lawyered-Business-Development-Executive-Growth-Partnerships/README.md

-# -Lawyered-Business-Development-Executive-Growth-Partnerships
+# -Lawyered
-## Handled partnerships with incubators and start-ups, lawyer onboarding, and client engagement through CRM tools.
+## Business Development Executive - Growth Partnerships

 Role: Built a strong ecosystem of start-ups and lawyers by driving collaborations and awareness.